 Check out this menstrual cup firmness chart for some suggestions.
 However, a word of caution!
 Don’t just go buy the firmest option (The Keeper).
-This actually isn’t one on our favourites because it’s made of latex, which some people are allergic to.
+This actually isn’t one on our favourites because it’s made of latex, which some women are allergic to.
 Instead, check out one of the average/firm/extra-firm options.

-What’s the Best Menstrual Cup for a Heavy Flow?
+What’s the Best One for a Heavy Flow?

-If you have a very heavy flow, you might be wondering what the best menstrual cup for you is.
+If you have a very heavy flow, you might be wondering what the best cup for you is.
 This is a great question.

 One of the big advantages of switching from tampons to a menstrual cup is the extra capacity (2-4x).
 This means that you’ll have to deal with your period less often.
 And, you might even sleep through the night without having to get up.

 However, in order to get the biggest advantage possible, you’ll probably want to consider a high-capacity menstrual cup.
-Instead of holding around 30 ml like an average cup, they have a capacity of 35-40 ml.
+Instead of holding around 30 ml like an average cup, they hold 35-40 ml.
 That extra 5 or 10 ml really does make a difference.

 Consider the Anigan EvaCup

-Out of the Best Menstrual Cups for 2018 that we’ve already mentioned, the best one if you have a heavy period is the Anigan EvaCup.
-It has a capacity of 37 ml, which is more than almost any other menstrual cup on the market today.
+Out of the best ones that we’ve already mentioned, the best one if you have a heavy period is the Anigan EvaCup.
+It has a capacity of 37 ml, which is more than almost any other menstrual cup.

-It’s reasonably priced, has some great reviews on Amazon, and most people seem to love it.
+It’s reasonably priced, and has some great reviews.

 Check out the Anigan EvaCup on Amazon for yourself:

 More Details about Menstrual Cup Capacities Here

-I have a Low Cervix, What’s the Best Menstrual Cup?
+I have a Low Cervix, What’s the Best Cup?

 If you don’t know if you have a low, regular, or high cervix, then check out the following video.
 Or, just refer to my quick guide:

 Stick your index finger into your vaginal canal.

 Can you touch your cervix easily with the tip of your finger?
 You have a low cervix and should use a shorter menstrual cup.

-Can you just touch your cervix with your finger fully inserted?
-You have a regular height cervix and could use a cup around 60-70 mm.
+Can you just touch it with your finger fully inserted?
+You have a regular height vagina and could use a cup around 60-70 mm.